This basil simple syrup is simple, delicious, and easy to make with just three ingredients.

 Bring to a simmer on medium heat, stirring occasionally, until sugar has dissolved.
 Remove from heat.
 Let the syrup cool completely, then pour through a fine sieve into a jar or resealable container.

-Although basic simple syrup lasts several weeks in the fridge, since this syrup has basil added to it, I try to use it within a week.
+Although basic simple syrup lasts several weeks in the fridge, since this syrup has fresh basil added to it, I try to use it within a week.

 Use it in a granita or sorbet, like my Meyer Lemon & Basil Sorbet.

 Basil simple syrup adds a sweet, herbal note to any drink or dish.
 And if you're not a fan of basil, you can use this same method to make simple syrups flavored with other herbs--try it with mint for the best homemade mojitos you've ever had!

 If you love this basil simple syrup, be sure to check out these other delicious ideas too:

 - 1 cup white sugar (organic for vegan-friendly)

 - Combine the sugar, water, and basil leaves in a small saucepan and heat over medium heat.